90 second intro video

 • My fiancé and I (and her ridiculous cats) split our time between Austin, TX and Savannah, GA

-• I’m 4 years deep into writing a from-the-trenches newsletter of stories and tips on video, entrepreneurship, and shooting your shot
+• I’m 4 years deep into writing a from-the-trenches newsletter of stories and tips on video, entrepreneurship, and AI

 • I’ve had a hell of a lot easier time building companies than figuring out vulnerability; that came with Personal Boards of Directors